Integrat-edCircuit/qelectrotech-doc/source/users/folio/title_block/title_block_editor/edition/column_width.rst

 .. note::

-    The global width from the `title block`_ has to be defined at QElectroTech, for this reason, defining one column width as remanding of 100% is recomended.
+    The global width from the `title block`_ has to be defined at QElectroTech, for this reason, defining one column width as remanding of 100% is recommended.

     .. figure:: ../../../../images/qet_title_block_editor_workspace.png
         :align: center